aziaziazi/my-dev.to-articles/posts/reach-react-devs/reach-react-devs.md

 # 🥳 Did it work ?

-Kind of: with around 1.5 click/day -yes, we added google analytics- the exposure seems sufficient to keep the experiment going.
-And we did received a candidacy from it!
+Kind of: with around 1.5 click/day the exposure seems sufficient to keep the experiment going.
+And we did receive a candidacy from it!

-The approach I shared here with you is fairly basic and was not a technical challenge at all.
-However I think it's always nice to think about new original ways to take advantage of the tools we use every days.
+The approach I shared here with you is fairly simple.
+However I think it's always nice to think about new original ways to take advantage of the tools we use every day.
 Hope it gave you some inspiration!